zhenry9/mrb-docs/docs/source/index.rst

 ..
+MRB Docs master file, adpated from
    Mammoth Timers Guide documentation master file, created by sphinx-quickstart on Wed Dec  2 14:56:18 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.